-Public Safety Services grants flexible work schedules, when possible, to accommodate employees with child care or other family issues.
-The Department has an Employee Assistance Program which provides information and guidance for employees and/or family members.
-In accordance with Federal Law, the Department supports the Family and Medical Leave Law Act and upholds practices within those guidelines, supporting employees and families.
-In creating this plan, consideration of the following factors was taken into account: youth education; diversified economic growth; transportation; hurricane protection and emergency preparedness; public safety; safe and thriving children and families; better health; natural resources; and transparent, accountable, and effective government.
+Public Safety Services grants flexible work schedules, when possible, to accommodate employees with child-care or other family issues.
+The Department will make reasonable accommodations for known physical or mental disabilities of an applicant or employee as well as known limitations related to pregnancy, childbirth or a related medical condition.
+The Department has an Employee Assistance Program that provides information and guidance for employees and/or family members.
+In accordance with Federal Law, the Department supports all Federal and State labor laws, the Family and Medical Leave Law Act, the Americans with Disabilities Act, and the Affordable Healthcare Act and upholds practices within those guidelines, supporting employees and families.

-Objective 1: To reduce the number of traffic fatalities by 6% each calendar year through June 30, 2025.
-Indicator Name: Percent change in traffic fatalities Indicator LaPAS PI Code: 24411
+Objective 1: To reduce the number of traffic fatalities by one percent each calendar year through June 30, 2028.

+Indicator Name: Percent change in traffic fatalities

-- 1. Type and Level: Outcome; Key - 2.
-Rationale, Relevance, Reliability: The LHSC goal is to reduce the number of traffic fatalities by six percent per year through 2025.
-This reduction amounts to approximately 200 people.
+1. Type and Level: Outcome; Key

+- 2. Rationale, Relevance, Reliability: The LHSC goal is to reduce the number of traffic fatalities by one percent per year through 2028.
+This reduction amounts to approximately 75 people.
 Rates measure reduction of risk based on exposure.
 Reducing fatalities and injuries with an increase in vehicle miles traveled (increase in exposure) represents a reduction in risk.
 The LHSC measures success by reducing the traveling publics' risk of being killed or seriously injured in a motor vehicle crash.
 Increases or decreases in licensed drivers/vehicle miles traveled affect raw data.
-The U.S. fatality rate for 2016 was 1.18 per 100 million vehicle miles traveled. - 3.
+The U.S. fatality rate for 2020 was 1.10 per 100 million vehicle miles traveled. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: The indicator name clearly identifies what is being measured. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by all states.
 DOTD may use similar calculations and due to the NHTSA standardization the calculation is consistent.
 The specific calculation uses an estimate of total traffic fatalities in a calendar year. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
 Caveats: N/A - 10.
-Responsible Person: Louisiana Highway Safety Commission; Deputy Director Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Responsible Person: Louisiana Highway Safety Commission; Deputy Director Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 year through June 30, 2028.

-Objective 1:To reduce the number of traffic fatalities by 6% each calendar year through June 30, 2025.Indicator Name:Number of traffic fatalitiesIndicator LaPAS PI Code:24412
+Objective 1: To reduce the number of traffic fatalities by one percent each calendar

+Indicator Name: Number of traffic fatalities